Assault Battalion No. 5 (Rohr): Dissolution

 In October 1918, the 5th Assault Battalion was sent under secret orders to guard Kaiser Wilhelm, who had fled from Berlin due to political unrest to the Supreme Army Headquarters in Spa, Belgium.
-Under pressure from the SPD and growing revolutionary movement, Chancellor of Germany Prince Max von Baden ordered the Kaiser to abdicate so the Reichstag could end the war.
-Field Marshal Paul von Hindenburg convinced Wilhelm to do so, and on November 10 he fled into the Netherlands to live in exile.
+Chancellor of Germany Prince Max von Baden and Field Marshal Paul von Hindenburg, threatened by the SPD and growing revolutionary movement, demanded that the Kaiser abdicate so the Reichstag could vote to end the war.
+Hindenburg eventually convinced Wilhelm to do so, and on November 10 he fled to the Netherlands to live in exile.
 The remaining units in the Supreme Army Headquarters fled the following day to avoid being imprisoned by advancing Allied forces.
 The 5th Assault Battalion was demobilized near Schwelm.
-Following the end of World War I and the drafting of the Treaty of Versailles, most units of the German Army, including the Assault battalions, were dissolved to comply with the 100,000 man limit on the Reichswehr.
-Former stormtroopers found themselves with no military position, including Major Rohr, who was forced to take supply jobs as a lieutenant colonel.
-He later resigned as result.
+Following the end of World War I and the drafting of the Treaty of Versailles, most units of the German Army, including the assault battalions, were dissolved to comply with the 100,000 man limit on the Reichswehr.
+Former stormtroopers found themselves with no military position, including Major Rohr, who was forced to take supply jobs as a lieutenant colonel, and for which he later resigned.
 Many stormtroopers would later join the Black Reichswehr and other paramilitary organizations during the Weimar era.

 Tactics

-The tactics that Rohr had been in large part responsible for developing were very similar to modern infantry tactics.
-Elements that would later become critical to the development of infantry warfare during and after World War II, like the use of squads, coordinated supporting fire and non-commissioned officers, were implemented by the Assault Battalions during World War I to great effect.
-The efficacy of the 5th Assault Battalions' tactics would later go on to inform German infantry doctrine during World War II, where many elements of "stormtrooper tactics" (such as the extensive use of both light and heavy machine guns and hand grenades) and were rolled into standard infantry units, with standard German squads consisting of a mix of short-range, long-range and fire-support weaponry.
+The tactics developed by the 5th Assault Battalion, Rohr and other experimenters in the German Army bore many similarities to modern infantry tactics.
+Elements that would later become critical to the development of infantry warfare during and after World War II, such as the use of squads, inter-unit coordination and non-commissioned officers, were implemented by the Assault Battalions during World War I. The efficacy of the 5th Assault Battalions' tactics would later go on to inform German infantry doctrine during World War II, where many elements of "stormtrooper tactics" (such as the extensive use of both light and heavy machine guns and hand grenades) and were rolled into standard infantry units, with standard German squads consisting of a mix of short-range, long-range and fire-support weaponry.